 · Engage in developmentally appropriate arts learning

-· Learn math and science concepts, vocabulary, and habits of mind
+· Learn math and science concepts, vocabulary, and creativity

-· Practice 21st century skills such as communication, creativity, collaboration, cooperation, and flexible thinking
+· Practice skills such as communication, creativity, collaboration, cooperation, and flexible thinking

-· Achieve pre-K learning outcomes as defined by national education organizations and local education districts, including the Common Core State Standards
+· Achieve Pre-K learning outcomes as defined by national education organizations and local education districts.

 The Wolf Trap Classroom Residency model provides direct, in-classroom services to children while emphasizing the professional development of early childhood educators.

-A trained Wolf Trap Teaching Artist works side-by-side with each teacher to develop lesson plans and customize the residency to the needs of the teacher and the class.
-Each residency includes orientation and planning, participatory classroom sessions led by the teaching artist in partnership with the teacher, and 15-minute follow-up discussions.
+A trained San Antonio Wolf Trap Teaching Artist works side-by-side with each teacher to develop lesson plans and customize the residency to the needs of the teacher and the class.
+Each residency includes orientation and planning, participatory classroom sessions led by the Teaching Artist in partnership with the teacher, and 15-minute follow-up discussions.

 For more detailed information, download a Classroom Residency Overview .
 To see a residency training in action, watch the video below of Wolf Trap Teaching Artist Melissa Richardson shot during demonstration week at Pre-K 4 SA South.
-Also watch a classroom residency in action and the synergy between the teaching artist and the classroom teacher!
-A Wolf Trap classroom residency in ACTION.
+Also, watch a classroom residency in action and the synergy between the teaching artist and the classroom teacher in the Wolf Trap Institute video: A Wolf Trap classroom residency in ACTION.

-For more information on how you can host a San Antonio Wolf Trap residency at your school, email Rod Rubbo at firstname.lastname@example.org or call 210-212-8303.
+For more information on arranging a San Antonio Wolf Trap residency at your school, email Rod Rubbo at firstname.lastname@example.org or call 210-212-8303.